 Describe the original Donaghue funded project.
 (100 words max)

-Describe the clinical/health intervention that you will use the PBI funds to advance.
+Describe the clinical/health intervention that you will use the R3 funds to advance.
 (100 words max)

 Describe the current barriers to implementing your clinical/health intervention and how this project will help to address these barriers.